seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 This is a comprehensive tutorial that will walk you through connecting your local Windows 10 machine to Microsoft Azure so you can start writing InSpec tests.
 This tutorial will utilize the [inspec-azure](https://github.com/chef/inspec-azure) repository announced at ChefConf 2017.
 Eventually, this will be merged into the base InSpec gem.

-### 1. Workstation Setup

-If you haven't ever written InSpec before, you will need to [set up your workstation](/inspec/workstation-setup).
+If you haven't ever written InSpec before, you will need to [set up your workstation](/inspec/workstation-setup) before starting this tutorial.

-### 2. Generate a New InSpec Profile
+### 1. Generate a New InSpec Profile

 Navigate to a folder where you would like to place your InSpec profile.
 This tutorial will put it on the root of the C:\ drive.
 To create a new InSpec profile, run the following command from PowerShell.
 Be sure to change directory into the directory you want your profile to be in.